How to build a website like Airbnb

 Online payments

-Classified sites like Craigslist connect customers and providers locally but don't facilitate payments between them.
+Classified sites like Craigslist connect customers and providers locally but don’t facilitate payments.
 Peer-to-peer rental marketplaces like Airbnb allow the customer to make a booking and pay through the site.
-This is critical if you wish to monetize through commissions, because that requires the transaction happening through your marketplace.
+This is critical if you wish to monetize through commissions because that requires the transaction to happen through your marketplace.

 Robust payment functionality makes using the platform easy and convenient.
 Facilitated online payments are also safer than dealing with cash or direct payments.
 All these factors are crucial for building a successful marketplace business.

 In addition, many Airbnb-like businesses add a layer of trust with a feature called delayed payouts.
-When payouts are delayed, customers pay for a listing right away when they book it.
-The provider, however, receives the money only after the booking has passed.
+When payouts are delayed, buyers pay for a listing right away when they book it.
+The seller, however, receives the money only after the booking has passed.

-Delaying payouts is a powerful way to ensure both the providers and the customers of a marketplace make bookings with honest intentions.
+Delaying payouts is a powerful way to ensure that both hosts and guests make bookings with honest intentions.

 The checkout page for bike rental booking with payment card and billing details.
 The booking is for a bike called Downhill Destroyer.
 Overlaid is a bix that shows many accepted currencies, from pounds to dollars to euros.

 Online payments are subject to complex legal regulations.
-Charging a commission and delaying a payout add a lot to the regulatory and technical complexity.
+Charging a commission and delaying a payout add a lot of regulatory and technical complexity.

-If your platform isn't powered by a tool like Sharetribe (which comes with a pre-built payment system and support for commission and various other monetization models, and integration to Stripe Connect), I highly recommend that you build an integration to a payment gateway with a dedicated marketplace offering.
-(Here's our complete guide on marketplace payments with a lot more information.)
+Suppose your platform isn’t powered by a tool like Sharetribe (which comes with a pre-built payment system, support for commission and various other monetization models, and integration to Stripe Connect).
+In that case, we strongly recommend you build an integration to a payment gateway with a dedicated marketplace offering.
+(Here’s our complete guide on marketplace payments with more information.)

 Two-sided reviews

 Peer-to-peer marketplaces are based on trust between strangers.
 Online stores and platforms like Amazon usually ask customers to review the sellers.
-But on marketplaces like Airbnb, providers also need to be sure the customers are trustworthy.
+But on marketplaces like Airbnb, hosts also need to be sure their potential guests are trustworthy.

 That’s why two-sided review functionality is a must.
-After a transaction, the customer reviews the provider, and the provider reviews the customer.
+After a transaction, the buyer reviews the seller, and the seller reviews the buyer.
 Public reviews increase trust, and great reviews also boost sales.

 A sample page for a bike renter, Juho.
 The page shows reviews Juho has received from customers.
 A glowing review from Sjoerd is highlighted in an overlaid box.